 When your thermostat displays error code e73, it means that the Rc wire is not getting power.

-This may be as straightforward as the breaker being switched off, but it could also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
-If nothing seems to be out of place, it’s time to speak with a local professional.
+This will sometimes be as simple as the breaker being turned off, but it may also be something with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
+If nothing seems to be out of place, it’s a good idea to contact a local professional.